-The recently opened Liberty View Industrial Plaza has multiple shops including Saks Off Fifth, Buy Buy Baby, and a spacious Bed, Bath and Beyond (if you're a Bed, Bath and Beyond addict like Abbi in Broad City, this shop will quickly be a favorite).
-Although there are many retail chains in this intelligently redesigned Industrial space, they have carved out areas of the shops for locally produced products.
+Beyond at Liberty View has multiple shops including Cost Plus World Market, Buy Buy Baby, and a spacious Bed, Bath and Beyond Although there are many retail chains in the intelligently redesigned Industrial space, they have carved out areas especially for locally produced products too.

 Foodies flock to the food court attached to the Fei Long Supermarket.
-With nine choices including the popular Shanghai Dumpling House, you can feast on various Asian specialities at the food court.
-Grab a seat as you dine on noodles, teriyaki, rice dishes and other good eats.
-If eating dumpling inspires you to cook, you can easily spend hours perusing the aisles of the Fei Long Supermarket, packed with speciality items and everything you'll need to make your own dumplings at home.
+With nine choices including the popular Shanghai Dumpling House, you can feast on various Asian specialties at the food court.
+Grab a seat as you dine on noodles, teriyaki, rice dishes, and other good eats.
+If eating dumpling inspires you to cook, you can easily spend hours perusing the aisles of the Fei Long Supermarket, packed with specialty items and everything you'll need to make your own dumplings at home.

 Prospect Park and Brooklyn Bridge Park might be the most visited parks in Brooklyn, but Sunset Park is one of New York City's best parks.
-Watch the sun set over the Manhattan skyline from this verdant park.
-In the summer, locals flocks to the Art Deco style pool constructed in the 1930s, which is open to everyone.
-The park also has an indoor rec center for the winter months.
+Watch the sunset over the Manhattan skyline from this verdant park.
+In the summer, locals flock to the Art Deco style pool constructed in the 1930s, which is open to everyone.
+The park also has an indoor recreation center for the winter months.
 On warmer days, you can play basketball or simply stroll through the park.

-Another great park to visit, although you can't see a winter sunset because the park closes at 4pm is Bush Terminal Park.
-The waterfront park in an industrial part of Sunset Park, which was once a port, opened as a park in 2014.
-Enter at 43rd Street, and stroll along the waterfront esplanade or check out the nature preserve at the park.
+Another great park to visit, although you can't see a winter sunset because the park closes at 4 p.m., is Bush Terminal Park.
+The waterfront park in an industrial part of Sunset Park, which was once a port.
+Enter at 43rd Street, and stroll along the waterfront esplanade or check out the nature preserve.

 Fill up on Tacos and Tamales